Gateway API for Managed Service for Kubernetes

 format.

-If a request does not match any of the rules linked to the current parent element, the 404
+For requests matching none of the rules associated with the current parent element, the system will return 404

 Sample configuration